margaretseiche/EmployeeDirectory/README.md

 * The tests all pass.
 (I had to rework the tests, because I split name into firstname and lastname, so had errors on Employee.test.js until I added the correct components for each test.
 So actually, going through that, I understand tests a little more.)

 ## Usage

-npm run test
+* npm run test

-node app.js
+* node app.js --- Follow the prompts.
+Then open /output/team.html in the browser.

 ## Authors
 * Margaret Seiche, Github: margaretseiche